502.03 Communications via Internet Electronic Mail (email) [R-07.2022]

 "The authorization given on______, to the USPTO to communicate with any practitioner of record or acting in a representative capacity in accordance with 37 CFR 1.33 and 37 CFR 1.34 concerning any subject matter of this application via video conferencing, instant messaging, or electronic mail is hereby withdrawn."

-Where a written authorization is given by the applicant, communications via Internet email, other than those under 35 U.S.C.
-132 or which otherwise require a signature, may be used.
-In such case, a printed copy of the Internet email communications MUST be entered into the Patent Application Locating and Monitoring System (PALM) and entered in the patent application file (Doc Code is EMAIL).
-A reply to an Office action may NOT be communicated by applicant to the USPTO via Internet email because a reply to an Office action must include a signature.
-If such a reply is submitted by applicant via Internet email, a copy will be placed in the appropriate patent application file with an indication that the reply is NOT ENTERED.
+A reply to an Office action or a paper requiring a signature may NOT be communicated by applicant to the USPTO via Internet email even if written authorization is on record.
+In order to ensure security and authorization for replies to Office actions and papers that require a signature, such replies and papers must be filed electronically using the USPTO patent electronic filing system (see MPEP § 502.05) or in paper.
+Where a written authorization is given by the applicant, communications via Internet email, other than replies to Office Actions under 35 U.S.C.
+132 or papers that require a signature, may be used.
+In such case, a printed copy of the Internet email communications MUST be entered into One Patent Service Gateway (via Patent Data Portal) and entered in the patent application file (Doc Code is EMAIL).
+If a reply to an Office action is improperly submitted by applicant via Internet email, the email submission will not be accepted as an adequate reply to avoid abandonment under 35 U.S.C.
+133 and 37 CFR 1.135.
+A copy of the email submission will be placed in the appropriate patent application file with an indication that the reply is NOT ENTERED.

 USPTO employees are NOT permitted to initiate communications with applicants via Internet email unless there is a written authorization of record in the patent application by the applicant.